TykTechnologies/tyk-docs-hugo/CONTRIBUTING-TECHNICAL-GUIDE.md

 #### When To Use it?
 Use Github GUI browser when you:
-- have simple and only a few edits of the markdown files.
+- Have simple and only a few edits of the markdown files.
-- already know the syntax for adding internal links and adding images.
+- Already know the syntax for adding internal links and adding images.
-- already know what you are going to write and you **don't** need many iterative commits to see if the result looks okay.
+- Already know what you are going to write and you **don't** need many iterative commits to see if the result looks okay.
 In this case, using a local environment will be much faster (explain in the next section)

 #### How To Use It?
 Will briefly explain it as it is quite trivial: